Similar shapes have different sizes, but the same shape. Congruent shapes have the same size and the same shape.

-whose radii are not the same are similar.
-In fact, all circles are similar because all circles must have the same shape
+Circles whose radii are not the same are similar.
+In fact, all circles are similar because all circles must have the same shape.

-For the circles above, the ratio of diameters of small circle to big circle is
+For the circles below, the ratio of the diameter of the small circle to the diameter of the big circle is

 are also similar figures.
 Just like congruent shapes, all corresponding angles of similar shapes are equal.

-A ratio of the rectangle on top to the the rectangle at the bottom gives different answers
+A ratio of the rectangle on top to the rectangle at the bottom gives different answers.

 Shapes or figures don't have to look familiar or look like math shapes you are already accustomed to in order to be similar.